 -

-White: Pure smithsonite without impurities displays a colourless to white shade.
+White: Pure smithsonite, free of impurities, displays a colourless to white shade.

 -